 Molly Thornton's first manuscript is a cross-genre memoir driven by a constrained form and a process of becoming.
 The Seattle Review of Books had the following to say about an excerpt she read at Lit Crawl: "When regarded singly, each of Thornton’s vignettes was a burnished little gem of economy.
 Taken in aggregate, they formed something much deeper and complex.
 If they are eventually published in a collection as beautiful and unique as Thornton’s prose, this book could really prove to be a delight."

-Her chapbook Daisy Chains was a finalist in the 2016 Gazing Grain Chapbook Contest.
+Her poetry chapbook Daisy Chains was a finalist in the 2016 Gazing Grain Chapbook Contest.
 She is a graduate of the Artist Trust LitEdge program, a former co-coordinator of Seattle's Lit Crawl, and a Lambda Literary Emerging Writers Fellow.

 "fever" Till Chapbook 2017

 "hot like friendship" Catcall: A Feminist Quarterly Zine, Volume 7: thrive

 "very farsighted" baldhip magazine

 "An Open Letter to the Antioch Review" The Leveller

 "5 Reasons white people should go to BLM protests" Seattle Globalist